The most common question I get from people looking to learn to code at One Month is, “What’s the difference between Udemy and One Month?”

 Let’s start with an overview of the main components of each:

 - Price: $299/year for access to all courses.
-A free Python trial is available, and a free 7-day HTML & CSS course.
+A free Python course trial is available, and a free 7-day HTML & CSS course.

 - Completion Rates: 80%